 From an aesthetic point of view sun damage such as hyperpigmentation, sun keratosis, dry skin, and fine lines and wrinkles are the most common results of exposing the skin to UV light.
 Most affected areas are the forehead, décolletage and hands.
 There are however some skin conditions, such as psoriasis, that benefit from controlled and short term exposure to sunlight, but here it is paramount to consult your dermatologist.

 Remember to wear sunscreen and stay protected from those rays!

-The article is based on our interview with experienced skin therapist and trainer Jessica Delst from Rebel Helsinki.
+The article is based on our interview with experienced skin therapist and trainer Jessica Delst from Kuulas Helsinki.